-7.702.42 Director Qualifications - Large Child Care Center
+7.702.43 Director Qualifications - Large Child Care Center

+- A. Large center directors must have a current director qualifications letter issued by the Department or a current Early Childhood Professional Credential level III or higher in version 3.0 as determined by the Department prior to working as the director of a large center.

-- A. The educational requirements for the director or substitute director of a large center must be met by satisfactory completion of one of the following.
-(All course hours are given in semester hours, but equivalent quarter hours are acceptable.)
-Official college transcripts must be submitted to the Department for evaluation of qualifications. - 1.
-A Bachelor degree in early childhood education from a regionally accredited Colorado college or university; or, - 2.
-A current early childhood professional Credential Level IV Version 2.0 as determined by the Colorado Department of Education; or, - 3.
-A master's degree with a major emphasis in child development, Early Childhood Education, Early Childhood Special Education; or, - 4.
-Completion of all of the following three (3) semester hour courses from a regionally accredited college or university, at either a two year, four year or graduate level, in each of the following subject or content areas: - a.
-Introduction to early childhood professions; - b.
-Introduction to early childhood lab techniques; - c.
-Early childhood guidance strategies for children; - d.
-Early childhood health, nutrition, and safety; - e.
-Administration of early childhood care and education programs; - f.
-Administration: human relations for early childhood professions or introduction to business: - g.
-Early childhood curriculum development; - h.
-Early childhood growth and development. - i.
-The exceptional child; and, - Infant/toddler theory and practice; or the Department approved expanding quality infant/toddler training; or, - 5.
-Completion of a course of training approved by the Department that includes course content listed at Section 7.702.42, A, 3, a-j, and experience listed at Section 7.702.42, B.
+- B. The educational requirements for the director of a large center must be met by satisfactory completion of one (1) of the following.
+(All course hours are given in semester credit hours, but equivalent quarter credit hours are acceptable.)
+Official college transcripts must be submitted to the Department for evaluation of qualifications.

+- 1. A Bachelor's, Master's, or Doctorate degree from an accredited college or university in one (1) of the following:

+- a.
+Child Development;

+- b.
+Child Psychology;

+- c.
+Early Childhood Education;

+- d.
+Early Childhood Special Education;

+- e.
+Educational Leadership and Administration;

+- f.
+Elementary Education;

+- g.
+Family and Human Development;

+- h.
+Family Studies; or,

+- i.
+Special Education: or.

+- 2. Completion of all of the following three (3) semester credit hour courses from an accredited college or university in each of the following subject or content areas:

+- a.
+Introduction to Early Childhood Professions;

+- b.
+Introduction to Early Childhood Techniques;

+- c.
+Guidance Strategies for Young Children or has been issued the Colorado Pyramid Model Training certificate of completion;

+- d.
+Health, Nutrition, and Safety;

-- B. The experience requirements for the director of a large center must be met by completion of the following amount of work experience in a child development program, which includes working with a group of children in such programs as a preschool, child care center, kindergarten, or Head Start program: - 1.
-Persons with Bachelor's or Master's degree with a major emphasis in child development, early childhood education, early childhood special education, or an early childhood professional Credential Level IV Version 2.0 as determined by the Colorado Department of Education; no additional experience is required. - 2.
-Persons with a 2-year college degree in early childhood education must have twelve (12) months (1,820 hours) of verified experience working directly with children in a child development program. - 3.
-Persons with a Bachelor's degree and completion of courses specified in Sections 7.702.42, A, 3, a-j, must have twelve (12) months (1,820 hours) of verified experience working directly with children in a child development program. - 4.
-Persons who have no degree but have completed the thirty (30) semester hours specified in Section 7.702.42, A, 3, a-j, must have twenty-four (24) months (3,640 hours) of verified experience working directly with children in a child development program. - Verified experience acquired in a licensed Colorado family child care home or school-age child care center may count for up to half of the required experience for director qualifications.
-To have Colorado family child care home experience considered, the applicant must be or have been the licensee.
-The other half of the required experience must be working directly with children in a child development program. - 6.
-Experience with five (5) year olds must be verified as follows: - a.
-If experience caring for five year old children occurs in a child care center classroom, the hours worked shall be counted as preschool experience; or, - b.
-If experience caring for five year old children occurs in an elementary school program, the hours worked shall be counted as school-age experience. - C. Renewal of Large Center Director Qualifications Letter - All individuals holding a valid approval letter for director qualifications from the Department of Human Services, who have not completed the required courses in each of the following subject or content areas, must take one course every two (2) years from a regionally accredited college or university at a two year, four year or graduate level.
-Official transcripts listing completion of one (1) or more of the five (5) courses shall be submitted to the Colorado Department of Human Services within thirty calendar days of completing each course until all five (5) courses have been completed in: - a.
-Early childhood guidance strategies; - b.
-Early childhood health, nutrition and safety or child nutrition; - c.
-The exceptional child; - d.
-Infant/toddler theory and practice; or expanding quality in infant and toddler training; and,
+- e.
+Administration of Early Childhood Care and Education Programs; - f.
+Administration: Human Relations for Early Childhood Professions or Introduction to Business: - g.
+Curriculum Development: Methods and Techniques; - h.
+Child Growth and Development; - i.
+The Exceptional Child; and, - j.
+Infant/Toddler Theory and Practice or have been issued the Expanding Quality Infant/Toddler Training certificate of completion; or, - 3.
+Completion of a course of training approved by the Department that includes course content listed at Section 7.702.43, B, 1; and experience listed at Section 7.702.43, C. - C. The experience requirements for the director of a large center must include direct work with young children and families within an early care and education setting and is based on the completion of the following amount of verified work experience in the care and supervision of four (4) or more children less than eight (8) years of age who are not related to the individual: - 1.
+Persons with a Bachelor's, Master's, or Doctorate degree with a major emphasis as listed in Section 7.702.43, B, 1, or individuals with an Early Childhood Professional Credential Level III Version 3.0 as determined by the Department; no additional experience is required. - 2.
+Persons with an Associate's degree in Early Childhood Education or Child Development must have three (3) months (455 hours) of verified experience. - 3.
+Persons with a Bachelor's degree and have completed the thirty (30) semester credit hours specified in Section 7.702.43, B, 2, must have three (3) months (455 hours) of verified experience. - 4.
+Persons who have no degree but have completed the thirty (30) semester credit hours specified in Section 7.702.43, B, 2, must have six (6) months (910 hours) of verified experience. - 5.
+Additional requirements for verified experience include: - Verified experience acquired in a school-age childcare center may count for up to half of the required experience for director qualifications.
+The other half of the required experience must be working directly with children in a child development program; and, - b.
+For family childcare home experience to be considered, the applicant must be, or have been, the licensee in the State of Colorado.